From Bari, Italy, to Moscow and St. Petersburg, Russia, and back

 After the hours of waiting, pilgrims approach the ark and kiss the top before volunteers in green aprons whisk them away.
 The pilgrims have a couple seconds with the relic.
 One pilgrim said, “It is a pilgrimage.
 And pilgrimage—it’s a sort of spiritual experience that you have to overcome yourself.
 You have to do something that is not maybe physically comfortable, but it brings forth some spiritual fruit.”

 More than a million Orthodox faithful visited the relic in Moscow.
 The Russian Patriarchate press office said they were 60% women and 40% men and that more than half came from outside Moscow.
+During the 52 days the relics were in Moscow the average wait time in line was six hours.

 After the conclusion of the visit (from May 21 to July 28), when over two and a half million Russian believers had venerated the relics, the Vatican’s Cardinal Secretary of State Pietro Parolin, said: